aritzLizoain/CNN-Image-Segmentation/README.md

 ## 8. :family: Acknowledgements

 I express my sincere gratitude to my director, Rocío Vilar Cortabitarte, and co-director, Alicia Calderón Tazón, for providing their expertise and guidance throughout the course of this project.
-I would also like to thank the rest of my advisors, Agustín Lantero Barreda and Núria Castelló-Mor, who contributed so thoroughly through their assistance and dedicated involvement.
+I also thank the rest of my advisors, Agustín Lantero Barreda and Núria Castelló-Mor, who contributed so thoroughly through their assistance and dedicated involvement.

 ## 9. :copyright: Copyright